sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - `selectedListIds` stores all selected list IDs in selected order.
 - `currentPathPosition` is set to the first selected list.
 - Recommendation copy should describe the selection as mixed practice.
-- Review difficult words may override mixed practice only when current difficult words exist.
+- Review difficult words may override mixed practice only when dialect-eligible current difficult words exist.

-### 20.6 Review action with no difficult words
+### 20.6 Review action with no eligible difficult words

-If the user somehow triggers Review difficult words when no difficult words exist:
+If the user somehow triggers Review difficult words when no dialect-eligible difficult words exist:

 - Do not start a standard session.
-- Return to homepage or show a subtle message that there are no difficult words to review.
+- Return to homepage or show a subtle message that there are no eligible difficult words to review.
 - Hide the review action wherever possible to prevent this case.

 ## 21. Tech stack recommendation